 Under the President's leadership, YLPAC Board of Governors oversees the overall fair practices of the committee, raises money for candidates running for office, and informs voters regarding important issues.
 The Young Leaders PAC is a bipartisan organization that celebrates diversity of political opinion in young leaders across the state.

-ASSISTANT PRESIDENT MAKENA R. BACTAT IS THE TWELFTH ASSISTANT PRESIDENT OF THE YOUNG LEADERS POLITICAL ACTION COMMITTEE.
-DECISIVE AND IMPACTFUL, HER LEADERSHIP HAS CHAMPIONED THE SPIRIT OF COMPROMISE.
+A RESILIENT PUBLIC SERVANT AND DECORATED CHEERLEADER, ASSISTANT PRESIDENT MAKENA R. BACTAT IS THE TWELFTH ASSISTANT PRESIDENT OF THE YOUNG LEADERS POLITICAL ACTION COMMITTEE.

 The Assistant President of the Young Leaders Political Action Committee is entrusted with the responsibility of working to bridge political conflicts in order to oversee effective youth representation.
-On September 20, 2022, California's students elected her Assistant President in the Young Leaders Political Action Committee Presidential and Assistant Presidential election.
+On September 20, 2022, California's students elected her Assistant President in the Young Leaders Political Action Committee during the general election.
 She has served as a Governor since March 26, 2022, and was sworn-in as Assistant President on January 28, 2023.

 Assistant President Bactat has all the duties of a Governor.
 In the absence of the President, she assumes the role.
 Her vote is to be counted twice when there is a tie.